This page is a stub. It will be expanded to a full-fledged article.

 - 562: Praefectus urbi

 - History of the Wars: an overview of the wars of Belisarius (Books 1-2: Persian War of Justin and Justinian; Books 3-4 Belisarius' campaign against the Vandal Kingdom in Sicily and Africa; Books 5-7: Belisarius' campaign against the Ostrogothic Kingdom in Italy; Book 8: Later Wars until the year 554 (text)

 - Buildings: an overview of the monuments built and restored by the emperor Justinian (text)

-- Secret History: a hostile biography of the emperor Justinian, the empress Theodora, general Belisarius, and his wife Antonia (text)
+- Secret History: a hostile biography of the emperor Justinian, the empress Theodora, general Belisarius, and his wife Antonina (text)